transition.

 69 | Astrapotherium

-This genus, looking like the offspring of a small elephant and a very large tapir, was related to neither, and was instead one of a group of now extinct South American ungulates; that means they had hooves, which did not preclude their having prominent toes.
-The nostrils were placed high on the head indicating presence of a trunk, although some authorities think this instead points to the existence of an inflatable nasal cavity.
+This genus, like a cross between a small elephant and a large tapir, was related to neither, and was instead one of a group of now extinct South American ungulates; that means they had hooves, which did not preclude their having prominent toes.
+The nostrils were placed high on the head, indicating presence of a trunk, though some authorities think this instead points to the existence of an inflatable nasal cavity.

 T70.jpg